Welcome Back, Kotter: Freddie Percy "Boom Boom" Washington

 Freddie Washington is the hip student known as the athletic Sweathog for his skills on the basketball court (although in the episode "Basket Case", Mr. Kotter almost beats Freddie in a one-on-one game).
 Washington claimed his nickname came from his habit of "pretending to play the bass" and singing "Boom-boom-boom-boom!".
-His trademark phrase is, "Hi, there" (spoken with a deep voice and a broad smile) and he calls Mr. Kotter "Mister Kot-TAIR".
+His trademark phrase is, "Hi, there" (spoken with a deep voice and a broad smile), and he calls Mr. Kotter "Mister Kot-TAIR".
 Though often the voice of reason among his classmates, Washington nonetheless is a willing participant in the Sweathogs' various antics and pranks.
 He also finds success as a radio disc jockey along with another former Sweathog, Wally "The Wow" Wexler (played by George Carlin).
 At one point, Washington challenges Barbarino for leadership of the Sweathogs and even replaces him for a time until the group grows tired of his dictatorial style.

 Washington has an older sister, who got divorced twice while living in Vermont and a brother, Leroy.
-He has another brother, Douglas, and his father's name is Lincoln, portrayed by R&B singer Carlton "King" Coleman.
-Kotter reveals details of his own past to bond with Washington, because, in addition to being a former Sweathog he was also a former star of Buchanan's basketball team.
+He has another brother, Douglas, and his father's name is Lincoln, portrayed by rhythm and blues singer Carlton "King" Coleman.
+Kotter reveals details of his own past to bond with Washington, because, in addition to being a former Sweathog, he was also a former star of Buchanan's basketball team.